 How appropriate that Meeson was an active member of the British Artists' Suffrage League.
 She designed and painted the banner which was first used in a suffragette parade in 1908 and subsequently at later demonstrations in London.
-The banner depicts a woman personifying Australia imploring another representing Britain to Trust the women, Mother, as I have done.
+The banner depicts a young woman personifying Australia imploring a mature woman representing Britain to Trust the women, Mother, as I have done.
 The banner was presented to the women of Australia as a Bicentenary gift in 1988 and is on now on permanent display in Parliament House, Canberra.
 A representation of her banner was later used on the design of the Australian 2003 dollar coin, celebrating the centenary of women's suffrage across Australia.

 Meeson, London Bridge Looking South, c1922-24

 76 x 64 cm

 Neither Meeson nor Coates responded to developments in art after impressionism and their work remained entrenched within the limits of carefully crafted, realistic art.
 There does not seem to be any acknowledgement in their paintings of Fauvism, Cubism or any of the other late-Edwardian or post-Edwardian art movements booming across Europe.